xsoulspace/last_answer/README.md

 Follow questions, write as many answers as you can.

-As a result you will get quick description of idea.
+As a result, you will get a quick description of the idea.

 That's it!:)

-Also you can became a super ninja if you use techniques as 'Five whys', 'PDSA', 'Six Sigma'.
+Also, you can become a super ninja if you use techniques as 'Five whys', 'PDSA', 'Six Sigma'.

 Hope this app will be useful for you :)
 Thank you and have a nice day.

 ---

-## Have an ideas, improvements or bugs?
+## Have an idea, improvements, or bugs?
 Want to join development?

 [Join Discord](https://discord.gg/y54DpJwmAn) or send a message to idea@xsoulspace.dev.